 Stage 3: First meaningful rankings (often 1 to 3 months)

-If the page matches intent well, is internally linked, and your site has decent trust, the first real keyword movement often happens here.
+If the page matches search intent, is internally linked, and your site already has some topical relevance, the first meaningful keyword movement often happens here.

 Typical range: 30 to 90 days